aexvir/graphql/README.md

 There are currently three different types of bookings:

-- "One way" is simply the trip from one place to another, A -> B -> C, e.g. flying from Prague to Barcelona, with possible stopovers
+- "One way" is simply the trip from one place to another, `A -> B -> C`, e.g. flying from Prague to Barcelona, with possible stopovers
-- "Return" is the trip to somewhere and back A <-> B, e.g. from Prague to Barcelona on July 1, and then back from Barcelona to Prague on July 14
+- "Return" is the trip to somewhere and back `A <-> B`, e.g. from Prague to Barcelona on July 1, and then back from Barcelona to Prague on July 14
 - "Multicity" - is set of trips you will do over time from one place to another, booked at once.
 Basically it's array of "One way" bookings

 As each type requires different shape of data to display such booking info optimally.
 Possible query using fragments could look like this: